If there’s one thing we can absolutely guarantee, it’s that every affiliate wants lots of traffic. In general, more traffic equals more money.

 If you can see this information at a glance, it’s more useful.
-I’ve found this tool to be a very effective way to quickly find keywords and judge their worth immediately by their search volume.
+Keywords Everywhere is a very effective way to quickly find keywords and judge their worth immediately by their search volume.

 If you’re interested in other keyword research tools, check out this great video from Pat Flynn of Smart Passive Income.
 He goes over a number of other tools in depth (though despite the video title, some you do have to pay for).